jiabingeng/places-service-docs/places-solution-integrations/README.md

 # Places Solution Integrations

-By itself, using Adobe Places to collect location data isn't very useful in your app.
-You will start to get real value from location data when you provide it to your other Adobe solutions.
-This will allow you to use the location data to deliver custom experiences and make informed decisions.
+Using Places alone to collect location data is not useful in your app.
+The real value comes from location data that you provide to other Adobe solutions.
+You can use this data to deliver custom experiences and make informed decisions.

-This section will cover how to integrate Adobe Places with other AEP SDK extensions so you can put your location data to work.
+This section provides information about how to integrate Places with other Mobile SDK extensions, so you can put your location data to work.

-## Current Extension Integrations
+## Current extension integrations

 #### [Adobe Analytics](analytics/README.md)
 - [Attaching Places Data to Analytics Requests](analytics/attach-data.md)